 The Primary Educator is the team member designated as the main face seen by learners.
 Their name and photo will appear beside quiz and test feedback, and their name appears in the signature block of course emails.
 This will usually be the Lead Educator, but may be any member of the team.

-The FutureLearn page which tells other users who a user is and what they do.
 Public facing educators on your course should fill out their FutureLearn profile with an image and a biography.
-Those listed as course educators will be displayed on the Course Description Page.
+Those listed as course educators can be displayed on the Course Description Page.
 Find out more about profiles

 Publish a run